-The Three Strands
+The Three Visions

 It is 2050.
 Full systems change has taken place.
 This wouldn’t have been possible without the immediate action and radical steps taken from 2020 onwards.
 Many targets had to be identified in the early 2020s and achieved by 2030 to ensure that the 2050 goal happened in full.
 A sense of urgency, turbo stakeholder collaboration, supportive government regulation and clear, data driven targets enabled the mindsets and systems change needed to transform to a fully circular textiles ecosystem.